vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

    * `Kubernetes: Debug (Launch)` - Run the current application as a Kubernetes Deployment and attach a debugging session to it (currently works only for Java/Node.js deployments)
    * `Kubernetes: Debug (Attach)` - Attach a debugging session to an existing Kubernetes Deployment (currently works only for Java deployments)
    * `Kubernetes: Remove Debug` - Remove the deployment and/or service created for a `Kubernetes Debug (Launch)` session
+   * `Kubernetes: Sync Working Copy to Cluster` - Checks out the version of the code that matches what is deployed in the cluster.
+(This relies on Docker image versions also being Git commit IDs, which the extension does if you use the Run command to build the container, but which typically doesn't work for containers/deployments done by other means.)

 ### Configuration commands